Art in Warsaw is everywhere

 Art is with us everywhere we go when we walk around Warsaw.
 First of all, the architecture, which often shows an overall idea in the huge architectural projects that have emerged in the city after WWII.
 To name just a few of the most famous ones – the real socialism of Stalinism, which can be seen everywhere in the city centre, the rebuilt Old Town in Renaissance style, the almost toy-like Mariensztat, the high-rise buildings built after 1989 and the residential areas that have sprung up at different times, where you can almost feel history as you walk around and watch the evolution of styles.

-Art can also be found in the many monuments in churches, and perhaps even more so in cemeteries, where enormous artistic and financial effort is often put into grave monuments.
+Art in Warsaw can also be found in the many monuments in churches, and perhaps even more so in cemeteries, where enormous artistic and financial effort is often put into grave monuments.

 Warsaw is also a big city when it comes to murals, especially if you take a look at the Praga part of the city.